 Another thing to mention is the size of the site you play on.
 Many of us think the pros must be all over the smaller sites because they have the bankroll to cover every site out there.
 That’s not what I’ve found.
 Since signing up with FantasyDraft (use code CHIEFST as referrer), I have found fewer bigger names.
 They simply don’t have the time to waste on the smaller sites.
 To them, time is money.
 They need to stick where the contests are large and the volume is biggest.
 Will you avoid all of them?
 No. But, you won’t see nearly as many.
 As a result, Army members have found these games significantly softer and easier to beat.
 Put the odds in your favor and give that site a shot, too.

 Hopefully, by now, you have an idea of what I call a revolutionary system in organizing your contests.
-I hope you are excited to try it out.
+I hope you are excited to try it out for your next daily fantasy game.
 You can always ask us questions in our Slack Channels, and you can always tag me (@choppodong) with specific questions you want clarified.
 But, you can also respect the answers of many other Army members because they know the system as well as I do at this point.
 For many, it saved their bankrolls last year and turned modest seasons into solid ones.

 Remember, coupon code CHOP gets you 10% all content, picks, cheatsheets, optimizer, everything inside dfsarmy.com.
 The 10% off is yours to keep as long as you remain a member.
 You really have no reason not to try us out.
 You likely spend more at Starbucks.
 Why not invest in yourself?